Classroom Management

 1. Story writing

-Ask students to write stories (in pairs or as individuals), imagining pupils using proper classroom procedures.
+Ask students to write stories (in pairs or as independently), imagining pupils using proper classroom procedures.
 These can be creative and even a bit comical.
 Add an extra layer to this activity by having students share the stories with the whole class while comparing and contrasting the classroom procedures featured in their stories.

 2. Charades

 For this activity, you’ll put students into small groups and give them papers with different classroom scenarios written on them.
-They then have to act out the examples using the proper classroom procedures.
+They then have to act out the scenarios using the proper classroom procedures.
 Their classmates can guess which procedure is being demonstrated.
 Once a group guesses the correct answer, they act out the next given procedure.

 3. Songwriting